richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ### Wakeword Detection

 The demo currently does not support Wakeword detection.
 To trigger FT900 to start recording voice, user has to press down a button.
 To stop recording, user has to release the button.
 This works similar to the remote control for Amazon's Firestick TV.

-To support Wakeword detection feature on FT900, external MCUs can be integrated such as [SparkFun's board](https://petewarden.com/2019/03/07/launching-tensorflow-lite-for-microcontrollers/) with Cortex M4 processor with 384KB of RAM and 1MB of Flash storage.
+To support Wakeword detection feature on FT900, external MCUs can be integrated as slave devices to handle wakeword detection.
+[SparkFun's board](https://petewarden.com/2019/03/07/launching-tensorflow-lite-for-microcontrollers/) is an example board that can be used for wakeword detection.

 ### Audio Processing